 Spending time interacting closely with others increases the risk of spreading COVID-19, per the Centers for Disease Control and Prevention (CDC).
 And, the longer the interaction, the higher the risk, the CDC notes.

 Keep at-risk groups in mind as you gather with other people.
-Adults over the age of 65 and those with underlying health conditions should avoid group meetings, according to the CDC.
+Unvaccinated adults over the age of 65 and those with underlying health conditions should avoid group meetings, according to the CDC.
 That's because they have a higher risk for becoming severely ill with COVID-19, per the CDC — this could result in hospitalization, requiring intensive care or even death, the CDC notes.

 Before you decide to reunite with loved ones in person, consider the following crucial factors: